 Medicare Part C, better known as Medicare Advantage, is an alternative to Original Medicare.
 It’s provided by federally approved private insurance companies and bundles features of Part A, Part B and usually Part D drug coverage into a single plan.

-You can have other insurance, such as employer coverage, and Medicare at the same time.
+You can have other insurance — such as Medicaid or employer coverage — and Medicare at the same time.
 In this situation, Medicare pays first and your other insurance is the secondary payer.